Guilherme-Beckman/order-manager/README.md

 - Java
 - Spring Boot
 - Spring Security
-- Swagger for API documentation
+- Postman for API documentation
 - MongoDB for data storage
-- Amazon AWS for hosting and deployment
-- JUnit and Mockito for unit testing and mocking objects
 - Docker for containerization of applications
 - RabbitMQ for communication between microservices